NeutroniumCore/Neutronium/Documentation/Content/Knockout_Binding.md

      <div ><span data-bind="text:Type"></span></div >
 </div>
 ```
-Note that you need the parathensis as arrays are mapped to observable value wich value is an obsrevable arrray.
+Note that you need the parenthesis as arrays are mapped to observable value which value is an observable array.

 ## Bind to a Command with custom binding :
 ```HTML